 Why are my eyes so tired?

-Associated with a variety of symptoms from irritation to blurred vision, tired eyes can really put a dampener on your day.
+Associated with a variety of side effects from irritation to blurred vision, tired eyes can really put a dampener on your day.
 Usually, your eyes start to feel tired and heavy-lidded when you have, in one way or another, overused or strained them.
 Tired eyes can often feel similar to eye strain, and it may be that tackling the problem of eye strain helps to relieve the feeling of tired eyes.

 When we talk about overusing your eyes, this can mean one of two things.
 One of those options is that you’ve used your eyes intensely.
 For example, you might have been reading very small text or you strained your eyes by not putting the light on when it got dark.
 Alternatively, you might have spent all day using computer screens for your job or studies.
-Any activity which causes you to blink less often – which naturally happens when you concentrate on a task – can cause tired eye symptoms, even if it’s something you do every day.
+Any activity which causes you to blink less often – which naturally happens when you concentrate on a task – can cause tired eyes, even if it’s something you do every day.

 If you’re sleeping well, then it may be that you’re missing out on other opportunities to rest your eyes.
 It’s recommended that you should take regular breaks when using screens, reading or doing other close work so that your eyes can readjust.
 Think of it as being similar to sitting down in a chair.
 It’s not necessarily bad to sit down, but if you don’t take breaks to stand up regularly over the course of the day, it could affect your health.

 Tired eyes can often be mistaken for general fatigue, which can sometimes make it difficult to know what to do to solve the problem.
 Next time you reach for a cup of coffee to wake yourself up, consider whether your body feels tired or whether it’s just your eyes.
-Using eye drops to fix this problem instead of opting for coffee every time you have tired eyes could help you to cut down on your overall caffeine intake as well as relieving the symptoms quicker.[1]
+Using eye drops to fix this problem instead of opting for coffee every time you have tired eyes could help you to cut down on your overall caffeine intake as well as relieving the irritation quicker.[1]

 What are tired eyes a sign of?